andrewgcx71/cs61b-sp18/3.Projects/proj3/README.md

 -----------------------------------------------------------------------------------------------

-Mark the query(the location we just entered on search bar) on the map
+Mark the location(the location we just entered on search bar) on the map

 ![](https://media.giphy.com/media/y1N20NLduCJEuoQWM1/giphy.gif)